I successfully completed the Coursera Machine Learning online course!

 Neural Networks: Learning

-In this module, we introduce the backpropagation algorithm that is used to help learn parameters for a neural network.
+In this module, we introduce the backpropagation algorithm, which helps learn the parameters of a neural network.
 At the end of this module, you will be implementing your own neural network for digit recognition.

 Week 6